ChooseWhy Choose This Program?

 Opportunities & Internships

-Students studying English often do internships that involve the application of knowledge and skills in composition, language, and literature, typically in editing, publishing, journalism, radio and television, advertising, and public relations.
+Students studying literary studies often do internships that involve the application of knowledge and skills in composition, language, and literature, typically in editing, publishing, journalism, radio and television, advertising, and public relations.
 These students often work for businesses, professional firms, and government agencies.
 Credit for off-campus experience is available in some cases to students working for the college newspaper.

 Preface is a student-run and reviewed literature and art magazine.
 Its past includes beautiful